nxiao6gt/iDIRECT/README.md

 ## Questions and Answers

+### All my results are "nan".
+What happened? ###

+A: This might be caused by one of your edges being 1.
+Please scale all your edges by a number smaller than 1.

 ### I received an error stating "ImportError: bad magic number in 'idirect': b'\x16\r\r\n'" when running iDIRECT.
 What happened? ###

 A: The default `.pyc` files are compiled from Python 3.8.6.
 If your Python version